 Chevron has a confidential voting policy to protect stockholders' voting privacy.
 Under this policy, ballots, proxy forms and voting instructions returned to brokerage firms, banks and other holders of record are kept confidential.
 Only the proxy solicitor, proxy tabulator and the Inspector of Election have access to the ballots, proxy forms and voting instructions.
 Anyone who processes or inspects ballots, proxy forms or voting instructions signs a pledge to treat them as confidential.
 None of these persons is a Chevron employee.
 The proxy solicitor and the proxy tabulator will disclose information taken from the ballots, proxy forms and voting instructions only in the event of a proxy contest or as otherwise required by law.

 Communication With the Board of Directors

-Interested parties wishing to communicate their concerns or questions about Chevron to the Lead Director or to non-employee Directors may do so by U.S. mail to Lead Director or to non-employee Directors, c/o Office of the Corporate Secretary, Chevron Corporation, 6001 Bollinger Canyon Road, San Ramon, CA 94583.
-The Corporate Secretary will compile the communications, summarize lengthy or repetitive communications and forward to the Lead Director or the non-employee Directors.
+Interested parties wishing to communicate their concerns or questions about Chevron to the Lead Director or to independent Directors may do so by U.S. mail to Lead Director or to Independent Directors, c/o Office of the Corporate Secretary, Chevron Corporation, 6001 Bollinger Canyon Road, San Ramon, CA 94583.
+The Corporate Secretary will compile the communications, summarize lengthy or repetitive communications and forward to the Lead Director or the independent Directors.
 The Corporate Secretary will also coordinate any requests from stockholders for additional communications with the Lead Director.

 Reporting of Concerns Regarding Accounting, Internal Accounting Controls or Auditing Matters